April 21, 2020

 Winning counterparties will be notified by telephone following the allotment of the auction.
 The Bank of Canada will email or fax a confirmation to each winning participant, setting out the specific terms of the transaction, including the securities.

-Results will be published on the Bank of Canada’s website as soon as possible following the auction.
+Results will be published on the Bank of Canada’s term repo webpage as soon as possible following the auction.
 These transactions will also be reflected on the Bank of Canada’s balance sheet.

 For NHA MBS transactions, only NHA MBS pool types with prefix 975, both syndicated and non-syndicated, are eligible.
 These securities must not mature within 6-months of the maturity date of the transaction and the security must also meet the eligibility requirements for the Standing Liquidity Facility.